Hengle/Nexus-Security.github.io/content/posts/2016-09-09-woman-registers-period-late-on-app-is.md

 draft: false
 ---

-> Been debating whether I should share this - but think itâs a revealing - and somewhat creepy - insight into how big tech navigates womenâs bodies: Last week I suddenly began getting mummy and baby ads on Facebook...
+> Been debating whether I should share this - but think its a revealing - and somewhat creepy - insight into how big tech navigates womens bodies: Last week I suddenly began getting mummy and baby ads on Facebook...
 >
 > — Talia Shadwell (@TaliaShadwell) [November 3, 2019](https://twitter.com/TaliaShadwell/status/1191054331119837185?ref_src=twsrc%5Etfw)